addetz/addetz.github.io/about_me.md

 title:  "About me 👋 "
 ---

-I'm Romanian, brought up in Denmark and currently living in London for the past 6 years.
+I'm Romanian 🇷🇴, brought up in Denmark 🇩🇰 and living in London 🇬🇧 since 2014.

 I was a Java Back End engineer for about 4 years, after which I converted to Go in 2018.
 I now write Go full time and loving it!